Agentic AI Security

 1 Create your Shield instance

-Sign up for free, open the Shield dashboard, and create a new instance.
+Create a free account, open the Shield dashboard, and create a new instance.
 Copy the API key it generates.

-2 Install the plugin
+2 Download the daemon

 Upgrade later